 - Toy tray has 5 different toy stations designed for tactile and sensory development, including:

-- A jumping-activated lights and sounds toy with dangling characters (can be set to play continuously)
+- Jumping-activated lights and sounds toy with dangling characters (can be set to play continuously)

 - A lizard roller bar with beads inside